 The production of work award will examine work (e.g., an essay, a project, a film) carried out for a DSR course, as nominated by course instructors.
 Under ‘instructor’ the following categories of teacher are included: Faculty, CI, TF, CLTA, or TA.

-The nominations should be sent to the Undergraduate Administrator by one week after the end of the Spring term at the latest.
-Nominations for the 2021-2022 academic year will be accepted until May 6, 2022.
-The recipient of the award will not be finalized until September 2022.
+The nominations should be sent to the Undergraduate Administrator by one week after the final assessment period of the Spring term at the latest.
+The recipient of the award will be finalized by late May to early June, after the review of nominations by the Committee.

 For the production of work award, instructors should submit student work directly to email@example.com, with the subject ‘Equity & Justice Award: [student name].